AudreyLL88/MS3__Sante/README.md

 * I choose to work with a very momocromatic color scheme of light and dark yellows.
 * I choose yellow because it is a color that increase cheerfulness and stimulate the user mentally.
 This website is all about a positive and fun message in these pretty dark times, and I thought yellow was the right amount of playfulness.
+* The buttons have their own color code: Red for all delete functionnalities, Green for all Edit functionnalities, Yellow for the Add functionnalities as well as the View cocktail buttons.
+Only the admin has a blue "Add Category" button as this is a functionnality only the Admin has.
 ![Color Scheme]()